 Selection of public records takes place in two stages.
 The first, when the records have passed out of active use, usually takes place five years after a record has been created.
 At this point, records which are obviously worthless are destroyed, and those which have been identified as valuable for future administrative need, or future research are kept for further review at a later date.
 This process, known as second review takes place when the record is 15 to 25 years old.
 The lapse of time gives perspective to the judgment of which of these records are worthy of permanent preservation.

-The Public Records Act also provides for the deposit of records in places other than The National Archives, at the discretion of the Lord Chancellor.
+The Public Records Act also provides for the deposit of records in places other than The National Archives, at the discretion of the Secretary of State for Culture, Media and Sport.
 Examples of such records include records of certain courts, and semi-independent local bodies which are of local interest, films and sound recordings, and certain records of the national museums and galleries.

 Separate national record offices exist for Scotland and Northern Ireland.
 The National Archives of Scotland (formerly the Scottish Record Office) holds records of departments which are wholly or mainly concerned with Scottish affairs, the Scottish courts and of private individuals and organisations.
 The Public Record Office of Northern Ireland (PRONI) was established in 1923 as the archive for the province, and contains records of the Northern Ireland courts and departments, local government records, and some private and business records.

 Until January 2005, access to public records was governed by the Public Records Act 1958, and the Public Records Act 1967.
 The Freedom Of Information (FOI) Act came fully into force in January 2005 and replaced those parts of the Public Records Act which related to access to records.

 When are records made available to the public?

 Since the FOI Act came fully into force, members of the public can ask to see information held by public authorities as soon as it has been created.
 The Act gives people two new rights of access: